24/7 Emergency Services Available

 • Remember to let items cool completely before putting them away.

-• And keep flammable items like paper towels and dishcloths away from flames.
+• Keep flammable items, such as paper towels and dishcloths, away from flames.

 Electrical

-Electrical fires are a leading cause of fire accidents and are often caused by loose or faulty connections and components.
+Electrical fires are a leading cause of fire accidents, often resulting from loose or faulty connections and components.
 Overloaded circuits, faulty wiring, and poorly installed fixtures are all risk factors.

 To prevent electrical fires: